Real Persistence Members, Real Results

 5. Coaches who learn your name

-Every transformation on this page has the same hidden ingredient: the coach knew the member.
-Knew their job, their stress level, their old injury, their preferred class times.
-That knowledge means the programming gets adjusted in real time, not on paper.
-Our coaches page covers the team behind the work.
+Every transformation on this page has the same quiet ingredient: the coach knew the member.
+Knew the job, the stress, the old shoulder, the class times that fit.
+With a coach-to-athlete ratio of about 1 to 12, AJ and the rest of the crew can actually catch the thing on rep four that you would not have mentioned.
+That is the difference between programming that gets adjusted in real time and programming that lives on paper.
+Our coaches page introduces the team behind the work.

 Five member transformations: the summary table